Tourism in Indonesia

-Tourism in Indonesia is an important component of the Indonesian economy as well as a significant source of its foreign exchange revenues.
-Indonesia was ranked at 20th in the world tourist industry in 2017, also ranked as the ninth-fastest growing tourist sector in the world, the third-fastest growing in Asia and fastest-growing in Southeast Asia.
-In 2018, Denpasar, Jakarta and Batam are among of 10 cities in the world with fastest growth in tourism, 32.7, 29.2 and 23.3 percent respectively.
-The tourism sector ranked as the 4th largest among goods and services export sectors.
+Tourism in Indonesia is an important component of the Indonesian economy, as well as a significant source of its foreign exchange revenues.
+Indonesia ranked 20th in the world tourist industry in 2017, and ninth-fastest among all countries in tourist-sector growth, third-fastest in Asia and fastest in Southeast Asia.
+In 2018, Denpasar, Jakarta and Batam were among the ten cities globally with the fastest tourism growth at 32.7%, 29.2% and 23.3% respectively.
+Tourism ranked as the fourth-largest export earner among goods and services sectors.'

-Indonesia possesses rich and colourful culture, such as Barong dance performance in Bali.
+Indonesia possesses a diverse range of traditions, such as this Barong dance performance in Bali.

-In 2019, Indonesia recorded 16.10 million foreign tourist arrivals, seeing a 1.9% per cent increase than that of 2018.
-In 2015, 9.73 million international visitors entered Indonesia, staying in hotels for an average of 7.5 nights and spending an average of US$1,142 per person during their visit, or US$152.22 per person per day.
+In 2019, Indonesia recorded 16.10 million foreign tourist arrivals, seeing a 1.9% increase from 2018.
+In 2015, 9.73 million international visitors entered Indonesia, staying in hotels for an average of 7.5 nights and spending an average of US$1,142 per person during their visit, or $152.22 per person per day.
 Singapore, Malaysia, China, Australia, and Japan are the top five sources of visitors to Indonesia.

-The Travel and Tourism Development Index 2024 ranks Indonesia 22nd out of 119 countries overall with Travel and Tourism Competitiveness Index score of 4.46.
-This is a significant improvement for Indonesian tourism sector.
-Previously in 2019 Indonesia ranks 40th out of 140 countries overall with index score of 4.3.
-It is a two steps improvement from Indonesia's 2017 position of 42nd out of 136 countries overall with index score of 4.2.
-The 2015 report ranks the price competitiveness of Indonesia's tourism sector the 3rd out of 141 countries.
-It mentions that Indonesia has quite good travel and tourism policy and enabling conditions (ranked 9th).
-The country also scores quite good on natural and cultural resources (ranked 17th).
-However, the country scored rather low in infrastructure sub-index (ranked 75th), as some aspects of tourist service infrastructure are underdeveloped.
+The Travel and Tourism Development Index 2024 ranks Indonesia 22nd out of 119 countries overall with a Travel and Tourism Competitiveness Index score of 4.46.
+This is an improvement for the Indonesian tourism sector.
+In 2019, Indonesia ranked 40th out of 140 countries overall with an index score of 4.3.
+This is also an improvement from Indonesia's 2017 position of 42nd out of 136 countries overall with an index score of 4.2.
+The 2015 report ranked the price competitiveness of Indonesia's tourism sector 3rd out of 141 countries.
+The report mentions that Indonesia scored well in the 'T&T Policy and Enabling Conditions' subindex (ranked 9th).
+The country also scores highly on natural and cultural resources (ranked 17th).
+However, the country scored poorly in the infrastructure subindex (ranked 75th), as some aspects of tourist service infrastructure are underdeveloped.

-In 2016, the government was reported to be investing more in tourism development by attracting more foreign investors.
-The government has given priority to 10 destinations as follows: Borobudur, Central Java; Mandalika, West Nusa Tenggara; Labuan Bajo, East Nusa Tenggara; Bromo-Tengger-Semeru, East Java; Thousand Islands, Jakarta; Lake Toba, North Sumatra; Wakatobi, Southeast Sulawesi; Tanjung Lesung, Banten; Morotai, North Maluku; and Tanjung Kelayang, Bangka Belitung Islands.
-As quoted in The Jakarta Post, the government is aiming for 275 million trips by domestic tourists by end of 2019.
-The government has also secured commitments from potential investors, totalling US$70 million in the areas of building accommodation, marina and ecotourism facilities in 3 of the 10 areas.
-Indonesia is ranked at seventh place in the list of Lonely Planet's top 10 countries to visit in 2019.
-The country ranks fourth out of the top 25 destinations in the world in 2018 by travel site TripAdvisor.
+In 2016, the Indonesian government was reported to be investing more in tourism development by attracting more foreign investors.
+The government has given priority to 10 areas as follows: Borobudur, Central Java; Mandalika, West Nusa Tenggara; Labuan Bajo, East Nusa Tenggara; Bromo-Tengger-Semeru, East Java; Thousand Islands, Jakarta; Lake Toba, North Sumatra; Wakatobi, Southeast Sulawesi; Tanjung Lesung, Banten; Morotai, North Maluku; and Tanjung Kelayang, Bangka Belitung Islands.
+As quoted in the newspaper The Jakarta Post, the government is aiming for 275 million trips from domestic tourists by the end of 2019.
+The government has also secured commitments from potential investors, totalling $70 million for building accommodations, marinas and ecotourism facilities in 3 of the prioritised 10 areas.
+Indonesia was ranked seventh among travel publisher Lonely Planet's top 10 countries to visit in 2019.
+The country ranked fourth among the top 25 destinations in the world in 2018 by the travel site TripAdvisor.